-Some internet browsers have settings that are incompatible with the survey platform, and don't enable completion of the survey.
+Some internet browsers, such as Internet Explorer, have settings that are incompatible with the survey platform, and don't enable completion of the survey.
 If this happens, please try opening the survey in a different browser.
 If you continue to have problems and would like a copy of the survey emailed to you, please send a request to email@example.com.

 Where do we get our drinking water?